 Venom Toxicity: Very toxic.
-Venom is necrotoxic – it destroys all cells it comes in contact with – red blood cells, muscle, ligaments, and bone.
-With a quick hospital visit after a bite you may just lose part of your finger, or some tissue where the bite occurred.
+Venom is necrotoxic – it destroys all cells it comes in contact with – red blood cells, muscle, and ligaments.
+With a quick hospital visit after a bite you may just lose part of your finger or some tissue where the bite occurred.
 The venom causes a bite victim to bleed from body orifices – eyes, nose, mouth, ears, sexual organs, and sometimes fatally in the brain.
 Most people don’t die if they go to the hospital.
 Deaths occur when bite victims delay seeking medical treatment.
-There is antivenom for this snake.
+There is an antivenom for this snake.

 If you are bitten by this snake, do NOT wrap a tight band around the bite location.
 That will stop the venom from moving, from being diluted, and the tissue will suffer much more destruction.